vncg/react-admin/docs/Tutorial.md

 );
 ```

-The line `<Resource name="users" />` informs react-admin to fetch the "users" records from the [http://jsonplaceholder.typicode.com/users](http://jsonplaceholder.typicode.com/users) URL. `<Resource>` also defines the React components to use for each CRUD operation (`list`, `create`, `edit`, and `show`).
+The line `<Resource name="users" />` informs vn-kooch-react-admin to fetch the "users" records from the [http://jsonplaceholder.typicode.com/users](http://jsonplaceholder.typicode.com/users) URL. `<Resource>` also defines the React components to use for each CRUD operation (`list`, `create`, `edit`, and `show`).

-The `list={ListGuesser}` prop means that react-admin should use the `<ListGuesser>` component to display the list of posts.
+The `list={ListGuesser}` prop means that vn-kooch-react-admin should use the `<ListGuesser>` component to display the list of posts.
 This component *guesses* the format to use for the columns of the list based on the data fetched from the API:

 ![Users List](./img/tutorial_users_list.png)

 If you look at the network tab in the browser developer tools, you'll notice that the application fetched the `http://jsonplaceholder.typicode.com/users` URL, then used the results to build the datagrid.
-That's basically how react-admin works.
+That's basically how vn-kooch-react-admin works.

 The list is already functional: you can reorder it by clicking on column headers, or change pages by using the bottom pagination controls.
-The `ra-data-json-server` data provider translates these actions to a query string that JSONPlaceholder understands.
+The `vn-kooch-data-json-server` data provider translates these actions to a query string that JSONPlaceholder understands.

 ## Selecting Columns